bbatsov/metaredux/_posts/2020-03-25-meta-reduce-2020-0-lockdown.md

 The most important thing, given the circumstances, is that so far me, my family and my friends have been spared by COVID-19.
 Bulgaria introduced the lockdown quickly and I hope this is going to help contain its spread, as our healthcare system is not exactly top notch.
-If the containment measures fail we'll finally test empirically whether our national brandy rakiya can truly cure every decease in existence...
+If the containment measures fail we'll finally test empirically whether our national brandy rakiya can truly cure every disease in existence...

 I'm fortunate enough to be working remotely, so little has changed in my day-to-day, other than all of the fun aspects of life disappearing all of a sudden.
 Still, I'm glad that "remote work" is trending these days and I hope